Thumbscrew/matrix-homeserver-docker-compose/README.md

 5. Locate the `public_baseurl` setting in `homeserver.yaml` and set it to the URL of your Matrix server domain name (e.g. `matrix.example.com`)

+### Configure Synapse Workers

+The provided [docker-compose.yaml](docker-compose.yaml) contains 4 workers (2 generic and 2 federation senders).
+See [Synapse Workers docs](https://matrix-org.github.io/synapse/latest/workers.html#available-worker-applications) for the different types.
+See the [Example worker configs README](example-worker-configs/README.md) for more detail.

 6. Bring up the containers!

 ```bash